 - It takes about six years for a collision to no longer factor into the premium you pay.

-- 90% of all road crashes are the result of human error.
+- Approximately 90% of all road crashes are the result of human error.

-- 69% of collisions happen when it is clear and sunny out.
+- Data suggests 69% of collisions happen when it is clear and sunny out.

 To err is human, but when it happens while driving, it often ends in a collision.
-And from an auto insurance perspective, an at-fault collision can be a costly mistake.
+From an auto insurance perspective, an at-fault collision can be a costly mistake.
 It takes about six years for a collision to no longer factor into the premium you pay.

 However, the reality is that accidents happen but knowing why, where, and when collisions occur can go a long way in avoiding them.